-If you like classic homemade hummus, this roasted garlic hummus is kicked up a couple notches.
+If you like classic homemade hummus, you will love this roasted garlic hummus that's kicked up a couple notches.
 Creamy.
 Sweet.
 Smoky.
-And, just a touch spicy.
+And just a touch spicy.
+Be sure to watch the quick video tutorial just above the recipe.

 Another day, another hummus dip, y’all!